seqscope/cartloader/includes/includemd_vigenettes_output_seqscope.md

 See more details of output at the Reference pages for [run_ficture2](../docs/reference/run_ficture2.md) and [run_cartload2](../docs/reference/run_cartload2.md).

 ### Spatial Factor Inference from `FICTURE`
-Below is an example of spatial factor inference results produced by `FICTURE` using a training width of 18, 12 factors, a fit width of 18, and an anchor resolution of 6.
+Below is an example of spatial factor inference results from `FICTURE` using a training width of 18, 12 factors, a fit width of 18, and an anchor resolution of 6.

 ![FICTURE](../docs/images/starter_vignettes/seqscope.t18_f12_p18_a6.png)
 ![cmap](../docs/images/starter_vignettes/seqscope.t18-f12-rgb.png)